mapbox/locator/README.md

 # Locator

-The template demonstrates a widget for creating and sharing simple [MapBox](http://www.mapbox.com) maps with one or more markers.
+This template demonstrates a widget for creating and sharing simple [MapBox](http://www.mapbox.com) maps with one or more markers.

 To make your custom base map, [sign up for MapBox](http://mapbox.com/plans/) and [create a map](http://mapbox.com/hosting/creating/).